15 min readComplete Guide

 2. Include FAQ Sections

-Every content page should have 3-5 FAQ items addressing common questions:
+Every content page should have 3-5 FAQ items that address the questions people actually ask:

 3. Use Lists for Enumerated Information

-AI platforms parse lists effectively.
+AI platforms parse lists well.
 Use them for:

 4. Add Code Examples Where Relevant

-Technical content with code examples gets cited more frequently.
-Use:
+Technical content that includes actual code examples gets cited more often.
+Here's how to format it properly:

 Step 5: Technical Optimizations